Panentheism: Judaism

-While mainstream Rabbinic Judaism is classically monotheistic, and follows in the footsteps of Maimonides (c.
+While mainstream Rabbinic Judaism is classically monotheistic and follows in the footsteps of Maimonides (c.
 1135–1204), the panentheistic conception of God can be found among certain mystical Jewish traditions.
-A leading scholar of Kabbalah, Moshe Idel ascribes this doctrine to the kabbalistic system of Moses ben Jacob Cordovero (1522–1570) and in the eighteenth century to the Baal Shem Tov (c.
-1700–1760), founder of the Hasidic movement, as well as his contemporaries, Rabbi Dov Ber, the Maggid of Mezeritch (died 1772), and Menahem Mendel, the Maggid of Bar.
-This may be said of many, if not most, subsequent Hasidic masters.
+A leading scholar of Kabbalah, Moshe Idel, ascribes this doctrine to the kabbalistic system of Moses ben Jacob Cordovero (1522–1570), and in the eighteenth century, to the Baal Shem Tov (c.
+1700–1760), founder of the Hasidic movement, as well as his contemporaries, Rabbi Dov Ber of Mezeritch (died 1772) and Menahem Mendel, the Maggid of Bar.
 There is some debate as to whether Isaac Luria (1534–1572) and Lurianic Kabbalah, with its doctrine of tzimtzum, can be regarded as panentheistic.

 According to Hasidism, the infinite Ein Sof is incorporeal and exists in a state that is both transcendent and immanent.
-This appears to be the view of non-Hasidic Rabbi Chaim of Volozhin, as well.
-Hasidic Judaism merges the elite ideal of nullification to a transcendent God, via the intellectual articulation of inner dimensions through Kabbalah and with emphasis on the panentheistic divine immanence in everything.
+This also appears to be the view of non-Hasidic Rabbi Chaim of Volozhin.
+Hasidic Judaism merges the ideal of nullification with a transcendent God via the intellectual articulation of inner dimensions through Kabbalah and with emphasis on the panentheistic divine immanence in everything.

-Many scholars would argue that "panentheism" is the best single-word description of the philosophical theology of Baruch Spinoza.
-It is therefore no surprise, that aspects of panentheism are also evident in the theology of Reconstructionist Judaism as presented in the writings of Mordecai Kaplan (1881–1983), who was strongly influenced by Spinoza.
+Many scholars would argue that "panentheism" is the best single-word description of the philosophical theology of Baruch Spinoza, a Jew.
+It is therefore no surprise that aspects of panentheism are also evident in the theology of Reconstructionist Judaism as presented in the writings of Mordecai Kaplan (1881–1983), who Spinoza strongly influenced.